coderofsalvation/webpipe.bash/README.md

 * prevents a large codebase
 * spread domainknowledge across webpipes instead of bundling in 1 codebase
 * bash can be an interface between programmers with different backgrounds
+* unix pipelining is a service bus in certain perspective
 * webpipes need tests
 * webpipes need to notify a central place in case of problems .e.g